juan-medina/blog/_posts/2020-01-11-optimizing-k8s-sv-01.md

     </tr>
   </tbody>
 </table>
-Java 8  - Spring Boot 2.0 - Web - Spring Web - Spring Data JDBC	default settings, unoptimized
+Java 8  - Spring Boot 2.0 - Spring Web - Spring Data JDBC	default settings, unoptimized

 With this will close this first article, next we will try to optimize this first service and compare the results with the base.